How do glaciers transport material?

 A glacier transports material above, below and within it.

-Meltwater flows from the snout of the glacier and can transport moraine away from the glacier.
+As ice melts and retreats up the valley, many of these features are eroded and transported by meltwater.
 This is often deposited on the outwash plain of the glacier.
 Outwash plains are made up of outwash deposits and are characteristically flat and consist of layers of sand and other fine sediments.
 The image below shows an outwash plain in Iceland.

 Use the images below to explore related GeoTopics.